What are the benefits of puzzles in teaching children skills and concepts?

 Social Skills: Mechanical puzzles help develop personal independent confidence, raise self-esteem and lead an individual into trying new puzzles, other challenging activities and experiences.

-Mechanical puzzles when selected carefully can really do a lot of help to children and help developing their deduction and reasoning process of thinking, besides providing skills like spatial awareness, sorting and matching.
+Mechanical puzzles when selected carefully can really do a lot of help to children and help to develop their deduction and reasoning process of thinking, besides providing skills like spatial awareness, sorting and matching.
 Above all, mechanical puzzles can develop transferable skills for later life and offer a wonderful opportunity for social interaction and for language development.

 Go out and get some wooden and metal mechanical puzzles.
 As well as their obvious valuable educational benefits, they are entertaining and great fun.